objcio/articles/2014-12-10-debugging.md

 }
 ```

 Writing radars is actually quite a fun challenge, and takes not as much time as you might think.
-With an example, you'll help out some overworked Apple engineer, and without it, they most likely push back and don't even consider the radar.
+With an example, you'll help out some overworked Apple engineer, and without it, the engineers will most likely push back and don't even consider the radar.
 I managed to create a sample in about 50 LOC, including some comments and the workaround.
 The Single View Template is usually the quickest way to create an example.

 Now, we all know that Apple's RadarWeb application isn't great, however, you don't have to use it.
-(QuickRadar)[http://www.quickradar.com/] is a great Mac front-end that can submit the radar for you, and also automatically sending a copy to [OpenRadar](http://openradar.appspot.com).
+(QuickRadar)[http://www.quickradar.com/] is a great Mac front-end that can submit the radar for you, and also automatically sends a copy to [OpenRadar](http://openradar.appspot.com).
 Furthermore, it makes duping radars extremely convenient.
 You should download it right away and dupe rdar://19053416 if you feel like this bug should be fixed.

 Not every issue can be solved with such a simple workaround, however, many of these steps will help you find better solutions to issues, or at least improve your understanding of why something is happening.